Calendar Facts for Kids

-A calendar is a system of organizing days that helps us track time, celebrate events, and plan activities.
+A calendar is a system of organizing days into weeks and months, helping people plan events and remember important dates.

 Types Of Calendars